alejandroad/alejandroad/README.md

 Welcome to my profile!
 I'm @alejandroad

-I have built several projects over my time at the University of Texas at Austin, most notable of which is my heap implementation.
+I have built several projects over my time at the University of Texas at Austin.
+I really love programming in Java and doing worK on backend or systems.

 I am interested in full stack software development as a career, and interested in research as an academic hobby.